Diabolo

 The diabolo (/diːˈæbəloʊ/ dee-AB-ə-loh; commonly misspelled diablo) is a juggling or circus prop consisting of an axle (bobbin) and two cups (hourglass/egg timer shaped) or discs derived from the Chinese yo-yo.
 This object is spun using a string attached to two hand sticks ("batons" or "wands").
-A large variety of tricks are possible with the diabolo, including tosses, and various types of interaction with the sticks, string, and various parts of the user's body.
+A large variety of tricks are possible with the diabolo, including tosses, and various types of interaction with the sticks, string, and parts of the user's body.
 Multiple diabolos can be spun on a single string.

 Like the Western yo-yo (which has an independent origin), it maintains its spinning motion through a rotating effect based on conservation of angular momentum.

 History

 Origin

 The Diabolo is derived from the Chinese yo-yo encountered by Europeans during the colonial era.
 However, the origin of the Chinese yo-yo is unknown.
 The earliest mention of the Chinese yo-yo is in the late Ming dynasty Wanli period (1572–1620), with its details well recorded in the book Dijing Jingwulue by the Liu Tong.
 The book refers to Chinese yo-yos as "kong zhong" (空钟 (空鐘, air bell)).

-Chinese yo-yos have a longer axle with discs on either end, while the diabolo has a very short axle and larger, round cups on either end.
 Diabolos are made of different materials and come in different sizes and weights.

 There are many names in the Chinese language for the Chinese yo-yo: